locationtech/geomesa/docs/user/kafka/configuration.rst

 is never read; instead, copy the desired configurations into ``geomesa-site.xml``.

-By default command line parameters will take precedence over this configuration file.
+By default, command line parameters will take precedence over this configuration file.
 If you wish a configuration item to always take precedence, even over command line parameters, change the ``<final>`` tag to true.

-By default configuration properties with empty values will not be applied, you can change this by marking a property as final.
+By default, configuration properties with empty values will not be applied, you can change this by marking a property as final.